Cineboard/api/README.md

 - RESTful API [slim php framework](https://github.com/slimphp/Slim)
 - WebGUI [AngularJS](https://github.com/angular/angular.js) and [Bootstrap](https://github.com/twbs/bootstrap)
 - RDBMS [MariaDB 10.2](https://github.com/MariaDB/server)
-  [if MySQL use a version superior to 5.7]
+  [If MySQL is used, use a version greater than 5.7 ]

 ### TO THE USERS